mblajek/Mbn/README.txt

-Library for PHP and JS to do calculations with any precission, with correct approximations
+Library for PHP and JS to do calculations with any precission and correct approximations

 project page: http://mirkles.net/n/index.php - library files avalaible there